waimea-msmalley/300DTD-Assesment/docs/Design.md

 - Use cool, masculine type colours
 - Make sure the site is appealing

-As you can see from the funtionality video, The UX flows very nicely, and doesn't look clunky at all.
+As you can see from the functionality video, The UX flows very nicely, and doesn't look clunky at all.
 I ended up using cool, masculine colours for the interface and they have turned out good, and work very well to make the interface look appealing.

 Final colour scheme